 If your baby or toddler is pretty easy-going and adaptable, you might not have to do anything at all.
 They may have a few nights of weird, off-schedule sleep when the time change hits, but after a few days, things might be back on track with no major damage caused.

 If your little one is not a predictable sleeper or is particular as opposed to flexible, you might need to put in a bit more work to make the time change more manageable for them (and you!).

-Try moving everything forward 15 minutes at a time and then continue shifting by 15 minutes after the time changes to get back to your original schedule.
+“In general,” Johnson said, “we tend to wait until a day or two before the time changes to start moving a baby’s schedule gradually.”
+Try moving everything back 15 minutes at a time and then continue shifting by 15 minutes after the time changes to get back to your original schedule.

-“In general,” Johnson says, “we tend to wait until a day or two before the time changes to start moving a baby’s schedule gradually.”
-Try moving everything forward 15 minutes at a time and then continue shifting by 15 minutes after the time changes to get back to your original schedule.
+Try moving everything back 15 minutes at a time and then continue shifting by 15 minutes after the time changes to get back to your original schedule.

 The reason this works is the gradual changes help your baby begin to get used to a new schedule without handing them a big, abrupt change all at once—the latter could lead to a majorly overtired baby, complete with night wakings and nap disruptions.

 We definitely can agree with that.

 This article was originally published March 5, 2019 and has been updated for timeliness.